LaurentOngaro/UEVaultManager/docs/source/usage.rst

     -c, --config-file   Overwrite the default configuration file name to use -J, --pretty-json   Pretty-print JSON.
 Improve readability
-    -A <seconds>, --api-timeout <seconds>   API HTTP request timeout (default: 10 seconds)
+    -A <seconds>, --api-timeout <seconds>   API HTTP request timeout (default: 10 seconds) -g,  --gui          Display the help in a windows instead of using the console

   Commands:
       <command>